Greece survived to fail another day, say economists at Royal Bank of Scotland Group Plc and Citigroup Inc. (C:US)

 German Chancellor Angela Merkel said today that the new Greek government must stick with the rescue commitments and that “there can be no loosening on the reform steps.”

-Even as European officials have signaled a willingness to relent on some austerity measures, that may still not be enough to save Greece, said Morgan Stanley (MS) economists including Daniele Antonucci.
+Even as European officials have signaled a willingness to relent on some austerity measures, that may still not be enough to save Greece, said Morgan Stanley (MS:US) economists including Daniele Antonucci.
 A revised program is likely to entail an average annual reduction of 5 billion euros in interest payments, a longer time frame for repayment and more loans from the European Investment Bank, they said in a report today.

 Those sops will nevertheless fail to return the country to solvency soon enough, they said.
 Their estimates show that while the bailout program targets debt at 120 percent of GDP by 2020, that is still north of the 90 percent level they deem sustainable and is more likely to be 140 percent.

-The economy also remains unlikely to generate new budget revenue, said Huw Pill, chief European economist at Goldman Sachs Group Inc. (GS) in London.
+The economy also remains unlikely to generate new budget revenue, said Huw Pill, chief European economist at Goldman Sachs Group Inc. (GS:US) in London.
 The recession and unemployment above 20 percent are draining confidence, undermining credit growth and decimating investment, he said.

 That all makes it likely that even if Greece can do what it takes to secure another round of funding, subsequent quarterly reviews of the aid program are likely to be “nerve-wracking” and the debt it owes to other governments will need to be restructured at some point, said David Bloom, chief currency strategist at HSBC Holdings Plc.